Lead-in: information about the authors

 Before you read

-1. What do you know about the author of the text?
+1. What do you know about the authors of the text?
 What is his contribution to the theory of international relations?
 Have you read anything by this author before?

 2. Skim the text very quickly and say who it is intended for.